denizalperacar/Learn_Cuda_Programming/Cuda_Programming/README.md

 This repository contains my notes from the book learn cuda programming

+# This book is abandaned due to many errors present in it.

 # Syntax Cheat
 **Kernel call**: `MyKernel<<< blocks, threads >>> (...);`